 Whatever configuration you opt for, performance is stellar, which is what’s most important about this laptop.
 The reason this much more capable laptop doesn’t dominate the other entries in this list though, is because to get all of that power under the hood and maintain a sub-$1,000 starting price, Dell did have to cut a few corners.
 It has a lot of extraneous plastic that gives it a unique, but bloated look.

 That expanded body doesn’t mean stability either, with more flex in the frame than we would like to see and the display, with its chunky bezels, is far from what we expect from a true gaming machine.
 That said, the XPS 15 7000 has the most powerful graphics chip on this list by a long shot, making it a laptop that’s great for gaming, even if it’s not perfect.

 Read our Dell Inspiron 15 7000 Gaming review.

 Why you should buy this: You want Dell quality without the XPS price tag.

 Who’s it for: High-performance users who don’t stray too far from mains power.

 Although not quite as premium as the XPS range of laptops, Dell’s Inspiron notebooks are far from budget portable systems and the Inspiron 13 7000 is a solid entry in this list of best Dell Laptops.
-Sporting the latest (8th) generation of Intel Core i5 and i7 CPUs and up to 16GB of RAM, it has excellent performance at this price point and its 1080P display is bright and colorful.
+Sporting an eighth-generation Intel Core i5 or i7 CPU and up to 16GB of RAM, it has excellent performance at this price and its 1080p display is bright and colorful.

 As a 2-in-1 this laptop can be flipped into a variety of configurations, letting you use it in tent mode for media viewing, or convert it entirely into a tablet for better touch-screen functionality.
 Despite that versatility, the Inspiron 13 7000 also sports great build quality — no unwanted flex here.